uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 Note that we will rarely send plain text in the request.
 Instead we will use a special format called JSON.
 This is a file format that supports a bunch of primitive values, arrays and dictionaries.
-A typical JSON could look like this:
+A typical JSON object could look like this:

 ```json
 {